Video Length: - 10 minutes 6 seconds

 I hope it is not boring… and I hope the video teaches something good, a piece of Japanese history.

-Let me know what you think, and please give me more “thud” sound to push me forward!
+Let me know what you think, and please give me more "thud" sounds to push me forward!

-Thank you very much for your support all the time.
+Thank you very much for your constant support.